Plinko Calculator & Simulator: Odds & Multiplier Probability

 Is Plinko provably fair?

-Yes, most crypto Plinko games use provably fair algorithms.
+Yes, most crypto versions (Stake, BC.Game, BetFury) use provably fair algorithms.
 Before each drop, the server generates a random seed and commits to it via a cryptographic hash (SHA-256).
 The player can provide their own client seed.
 The combined hash determines the outcome, and players can verify that the result wasn’t manipulated after the fact by checking the hash.

 What is the difference between Low, Medium, and High risk in Plinko?